Vladyslav Ukrainets

-Vladyslav Petrovych Ukrainets (Ukrainian: Українець Владислав Петрович; 5 December 1999 – 24 February 2022) was a lieutenant in the Armed Forces of Ukraine, a participant in the Russian-Ukrainian war, and a Hero of Ukraine (posthumously, 2022).
+Vladyslav Petrovych Ukrainets (Владислав Петрович Українець; 5 December 1999 – 24 February 2022) was a lieutenant in the Armed Forces of Ukraine, a participant in the Russian-Ukrainian war, and a Hero of Ukraine (posthumously, 2022).

 Biography

 Vladyslav Petrovych Ukrainets attended secondary school in Khmilnyk (9 grades).
 He graduated from the Kamianets-Podilskyi Lyceum with enhanced military and physical training in Khmelnytskyi Oblast (2016) and the Hetman Petro Sahaidachnyi National Ground Forces Academy in Lviv (2020).

 From 22 July 2020, he served as the commander of the 2nd Mechanized Platoon of the Mechanized Company in the military unit A2960 (10th Battalion, 59th Separate Motorized Infantry Brigade named after Yakov Hanzuk of the Ground Forces of the Armed Forces of Ukraine).
 He participated in combat operations and was involved in the Joint Forces Operation in Eastern Ukraine.

 On the first day of the full-scale Russian Federation's offensive against Ukraine (24 February 2022), he covered the retreat of Ukrainian forces from the enemy's attack on his positions.
 He died on the Antonivsky Bridge in Kherson Oblast.

 On 20 November 2022, he was buried in Khmilnyk, Khmelnytska Oblast, at the cemetery on Chaykovskoho Street.

 Vladyslav is survived by his wife, mother, father, and son.